What if you could accurately predict Experiential or Event Marketing return on investment in response to a client’s RFP? Would that be helpful?

 The predictive event marketing ROI model is really a spreadsheet that combines the program plan with industry, event-marketing benchmarks.
 Using this information, your plan can be designed to impact ROI in a predictable manner.

 What if you added more staff?
 Campaign costs increase, but so do samples distributed.
-Do these increased costs generate greater return or do they weigh down the overall program performance?
+Do these increased costs generate a greater return or do they weigh down the overall program performance?
 When you use event marketing benchmarks correctly, you can have a real, intelligent conversation in response to these questions, internally and with the Brand team.

 You share your expertise because you have the expertise.
 You shorten the sales cycle because you build trust.
 It’s a win for everyone involved.